ILF Scotland

 There are a range of organisations who can provide you with information and direct support in relation to the matters discussed in this information note.
 Please see our website at www.ilf.scot.
 If you need help to identify a suitable organisation to help with your particular circumstances, please get in touch with us.

 The purpose of this information note is to provide guidance, information and signposting to help ensure that ILF Scotland funding is used to employ PAs as part of safe and effective recruitment processes, in line with relevant legislation and good practice, as detailed below.
-It is aimed at supporting ILF Scotland Recipients who directly employ their own PAs and those that employ a PA on the recipient’s behalf e.g. Award Manager / family member / trustee – we refer throughout this note to this person as the ‘employer’.
+It is aimed at supporting ILF Scotland Recipients who directly employ their own PAs and those that employ a PA on the Recipient’s behalf for example an Award Manager, family member or trustee.
+We refer throughout this note to this person as the employer.

 ILF Scotland cannot provide legal advice.
 Employers must ensure that they comply with their legal obligations under employment law and any other relevant legislation.
 It is important that employers seek advice when required from suitably qualified employment law specialists.